core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This section provides an example of how the Group Identifier (Gid) can be specifically formatted.
 That is, the Gid can be composed of two parts, namely a Group Prefix and a Group Epoch.

-The Group Prefix is constant over time and is uniquely defined in the set of all the groups associated to the same Group Manager.
+For each group, the Group Prefix is constant over time and is uniquely defined in the set of all the groups associated to the same Group Manager.
 The choice of the Group Prefix for a given group's Security Context is application specific.
 The size of the Group Prefix directly impact on the maximum number of distinct groups under the same Group Manager.

 The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 upon completing each renewal of the Security Context and keying material in the group (see {{sec-group-key-management}}).
 In particular, once a new Master Secret has been distributed to the group, all the group members increment by 1 the Group Epoch in the Group Identifier of that group.